SharifAmit/sharifamit.github.io/_pages/about.md

 * July 20, 2022.
 One paper accepted to **MICCAI AMAI 2022** Workshop.
 * April 19, 2022.
 One paper accepted to **Life Sciences in Space Research** Journal.
 * April 18, 2022.
 One paper accepted to **Survey of Ophthalmology** Journal.
-* April 14, 2022.
-Received GSA Spring Award 2022 for **Outstanding International Graduate Student**.
-* April 10, 2022.
-One paper accepted to **iScience** Journal.
-* March 25, 2022.
-Joining **Roche/Genentech** as Data, Analytics and Imaging Intern in Summer 2022.